AviusX/linux-navigator/README.md

 ## Uninstallation

-To uninstall, run the following commands-
+To uninstall, copy and paste the following commands-
 ```
 cd ~/Navigator
 . ./uninstall.sh